 The CEZ electrolytic zinc refinery, located in Quebec, is owned by Noranda Income Fund ("NIF") in which the Group owns a 25 per cent.
 Interest.
 Through its interest in NIF, the Group's effective ownership in the CEZ refinery is 25 per cent.
 The Group procures and processes zinc concentrate at the CEZ refinery.
-The raw material feed stream for the CEZ refinery is managed through a combination of third party purchases and the integrated mine production of the Group.
-Concentrate purchases originate from local mines and offshore mines.
 The Group has an agreement to supply NIF between 520,000 and 550,000 dry tonnes of zinc concentrates per annum until May 2017.